Absorption properties of stochastic equations with H\"older diffusion coefficients: Introduction

 We focus here on the dynamics of stochastic differential equations (SDE) in which both the drift and the diffusion functions vanish at some particular absorbing points, also called singular points.
 Such SDEs arise in several applications including diffusion approximations of population models in ecology~\cite{cattiaux-collet-etal:09,lai2011effects}, neurosciences~\cite{pakdaman:10}, and mathematical finance~\cite{emanuel1982further,cox1975notes}.
 Beyond the classical multiplicative noise case (geometric Brownian motion), a number of state-dependent diffusion functions arise involving generally power functions.
 The question we address is how the interplay between the drift and the shape of the diffusion function affects the behavior of the system.
 In particular, such systems present an absorbing state, whose qualitative properties will be shown to tightly depend on the local behavior of the drift and diffusion functions around this equilibrium.
 Moreover, the choice of a vanishing diffusion coefficient provides a framework to study subtle competitions between the drift and the noise, leading to a rich and generic phenomenology.

 In detail, we analyze a general one dimensional stochastic differential equation

-where $W=\big(W_t\big)_{t\geq 0}$ is a Brownian motion defined on a complete probability space $(\Omega, \mathcal{F},\mathbb{P})$ endowed with the natural filtration $\big(\mathcal{F}_t\big)_t$ of $W$.
-We assume that there exists a singular point $x^*$ such that $f(x^*)=\gamma(x^*)=0$.
+where $W=\big(W_t\big)_{t\geq 0}$ is a Brownian motion defined on a complete probability space $(\Omega, \mathcal{F},\mathbb{P})$ endowed with the natural filtration $\big(\mathcal{F}_t\big)_t$ of $W$. {We are interested in stationary solutions of this equation, defined as the solutions whose probability distribution is invariant in time. } We assume that there exists a singular point $x^*$ such that $f(x^*)=\gamma(x^*)=0$.
 The system has a trivial solution distributed as a Dirac measure localized at the singular point $x^*$, the absorbing state (or absorbing boundary).
-We shall investigate the stochastic stability of this absorbing state, probabilities of absorption and the behavior of the system prior from absorption (or conditioned on not hitting the absorbing boundary).
+We shall investigate the stochastic stability of this absorbing state, probabilities of absorption and the behavior of the system prior from absorption (or conditioned on not hitting the absorbing boundary). {Possible stationary distributions of the process conditioned on not hitting the absorbing boundary are called \emph{quasi-stationary solutions} (see Definition~\ref{def:QSD} below for a more rigorous definition, or~\cite{cattiaux-collet-etal:09} and references therein)}.
 In contrast to the case of ODEs, there are at least three different notions of stochastic stability: \begin{enumerate} \item The \emph{almost sure exponential stability} defined by the property

 for any initial condition $x_0\in \R$.
 The \emph{almost sure exponentially instability} defined by the property

 for any initial condition $x_0\in \R$ (see e.g. \cite{mao:08}).
 This definition implies a strong notion of stability close to the usual exponential stability property of deterministic dynamical systems: almost all trajectories exponentially fast converge to or diverge from $x^*$.
 In our stochastic context, this notion can appear quite restrictive, and we will hence also discuss a weaker notion of stability: \item The \emph{stochastic stability} (or stability in probability), defined by the property that for all $\mu \in (0,1)$ and $r>0$ there exists $\delta$ depending on $\mu$ and $r$ such that